xenforo-ltd/docs/docs/development-tools.md

 !!! terminal
     *$* php cmd.php xf-addon:export <ADDON ID>

 This command is what you will use to export all of your add-on's data to XML files inside the `_data` directory.
 After exporting the files, it will automatically run the `xf-addon:write-hashes` command to ensure your hashes are up to date.
 It exports the data from what is currently in the database (rather than from the development output files).

 ### Build a release

 !!! terminal
     *$* php cmd.php xf-addon:build-release <ADDON ID>

 When you run this command, it will first run the `xf-addon:export` command, which in turn runs the `xf-addon:write-hashes` command before then collecting all of your files together and writing them to a ZIP file.
 Once the ZIP has been created it will be saved to your `_releases` directory named `<ADDON ID>-<VERSION STRING>.zip`.

+### Bump your add-on version

+!!! terminal
+    *$* php cmd.php xf-addon:bump-version <ADDON ID> --version-id 1020370 --version-string 1.2.3

+This command takes the add-on ID for your add-on, the new version ID and the new version string.
+This enables you to bump the version of your add-on in a single step, without having to perform upgrades and rebuilds yourself.
+The options above are optional, and if they are not provided you will be prompted for them.
+If you only specify the version ID, we will try and infer the correct version string from that automatically if it matches our [Recommended version ID format](/add-on-structure/#recommended-version-id-format).
+Once the command completes, it updates the `addon.json` file automatically and the database with the correct version details.

+### Sync your addon.json to the database

+!!! terminal
+    *$* php cmd.php xf-addon:sync-json <ADDON ID>

+Sometimes you might prefer to edit the JSON file directly with certain details.
+This could be the version, or a new icon, or a change of title or description.
+Changing the JSON in this way can cause the add-on system to believe there are pending changes or that the add-on is upgradeable.
+A rebuild or upgrade can be a destructive operation if you haven't yet exported your current data.
+Therefore, running this command is recommended as a way of importing that data in without affecting your existing data.

 ## Development commands